-Protest!
-What if we needed to add more data to the
+What if we need to add more data to the

-add_data is so good for!
-Well, we don't have that requirement and may never have, so why add it now?
-Second, even if we had to add more data to
+add_data was so good for!
+But we don't have that requirement now and may never have, so why add it?
+Even if we had to add more data to

 Algorithm instance by combining the old and new data with something like

 Algorithm(old_data + new_data).

 output from the

 compute function and get rid of the

 process.
 But what about the great plan about